 I met him.
 At first we were enemies and even had a fight, but a few years later we discovered that we were actually

 good friends and went to Sifnos together and then he ended up moving to North Carolina, where he worked as a pizza

 delivery guy, a counterman in a souvlaki shop called Hectors, and a floor-sander.
 Then he moved to New York where

 he became a bicycle messenger.
 But Dino was really a poet and an adventurer and some of the most daring or spontaneous

 things I did in my life were at his urging.
-But one day Dino decided he had had enough of life in the states as
+But one day Dino decided he'd had enough of life in the states as

 a Greek-American.
-He went back to Greece to fullfill his military obligation.
+He went back to Greece to fulfill his military obligation.
 By then he was in his mid thirties

 and only had to spend a few months in the army sitting on a hill somewhere watching the sea with other over-the-hill

 recruits.
 He told me it was one of the best experiences of his life and that he will never forget his old army